gyu-eun-lee/ogs-data-analysis-tools/player_data_tools/readme.md

 # OGS Personal Stats Utilities
-* Fetches and stores all of your personal OGS games data.
+* Fetches and stores OGS games data for a given player.
-* Creates a cleaned version of your OGS games data for use in future statistical/data science applications.
+* Creates a cleaned version of fetched games data for use in future statistical/data science applications.
-* Creates dump of all of your OGS games in SGF format.
+* Creates dump of player's games in SGF format.
+List of games can be pre-filtered.
 * Similar in spirit to the [Got Stats?](https://avavt.github.io/gotstats/#/) tool, but aimed at providing the raw data to the user for use in their own analysis projects.

 ## Usage